Instasupport

 • temporary support banners for cutoff times and shipping expectations

 The user experience cost of getting this wrong is bigger in card shops because launch demand is often compressed and emotionally charged.
 Customers may be chasing scarcity, price movement, or a narrow release window.
 Ambiguity creates tickets fast.
+The important operational distinction is whether delayed shipping is accidental or intentional.
+A delayed preorder needs proactive updates and cancellation logic.
+A customer-selected Ship Later order needs a clear hold state, self-service release path, and fulfillment safeguards so warehouse staff do not ship it early.

 Grading workflows deserve their own content path